-Well, I’m here to share that full-time freelancing isn’t without its challenges, however, and many young professional designers jump the gun before realizing what lies ahead.
+Well, I’m here to share that full-time freelancing isn’t without its challenges.
+However, many young professional designers jump the gun before realizing what lies ahead.
 The silver lining is that it doesn’t have to be an uphill battle, so long as you prepare yourself and understand the following ten tips:

 So you’re pretty good at Illustrator or Sketch, huh?
 Those skills got you through your last job; however, now you need some severe diversity in your new career.
 Being good at more than just Photoshop and Illustrator will help you open windows of opportunity compared to your old work.

 Now, you don’t have to go back to college to learn these skills; there are plenty of online courses, tutorials, and blogs like this one that can get you started with some basics.
-Remember, being a jack of all trades doesn’t mean you have to be a master at all of them.
+Remember, being a jack of all trades doesn’t mean you have to be a master.

-Those design skills you think you have perfected?
+Those design skills do you think you have perfected?
 Could you continue to make them better?
 After you’ve done that, make them the best.
-Having multiple skills in your arsenal ropes clients in; however, becoming a master of at least one art keeps them coming back.
+Having multiple skills in your arsenal ropes clients in; however, becoming a master of at least one art keeps them returning.
 Strive to become good enough, and word-of-mouth advertising will take care of you.

 Word of mouth aside, you still need to sell your abilities to people who do not know you.
-It isn’t easy as a freelance graphic designer to work on building some sales skills.
-Many of us, myself included, cringe at the idea of being a salesperson.
+It isn’t easy for a freelance graphic designer to work on building some sales skills.
+Many of us, myself included, cringe at being a salesperson.
 However, freelance graphic designer success is to tell clients or would-be clients why they should hire you.

 Work more than you think is necessary—your old notion of the 40-hour workweek left with that two-week notice you gave to HR.
 Just because you’re working for yourself doesn’t mean you aren’t working longer and harder.
 Save more than you might from a regular paycheck.
 Slower months won’t induce as much panic and desperation if you prepare for them.